 - Individualised reading programmes (Read Write Inc, Oxford Reading Scheme and Accelerated reader)

-- High different curriculum which includes a balanced and engaging curriculum, behaviour and communication approaches.
+- Highly differentiated and adapted curriculum which includes a balanced and engaging curriculum, behaviour and communication approaches.

 - Introduction to Post 16 options from KS4 to support with employability and transition skills for the future